... the fun part of Medical Device Process Validation!

 NOTE: TBD stands for "to be determined".

-The output response is then fed back into a statistical software like Minitab to analyze the factorial design.
+The output response is then fed into a statistical software like Minitab to analyze the factorial design.

 A complete and more comprehensive guide to designing an experiment can be found here.